lemrey/sdk-nrf/samples/nrf9160/lwm2m_carrier/sample_description.rst

 #.
 Set :kconfig:option:`CONFIG_CARRIER_APP_PSK` to the hexadecimal representation of the PSK used when registering the device with the server.
 #.
 Specify a :kconfig:option:`CONFIG_LWM2M_CARRIER_SERVER_SEC_TAG` to store the PSK.
    Alternatively, you could only specify a security tag if a PSK is previously stored to the security tag as shown in :ref:`LwM2M client provisioning documentation <lwm2m_client_provisioning>`.
-#.
-Disable :kconfig:option:`CONFIG_LWM2M_CARRIER_BOOTSTRAP_SMARTCARD` to give precedence to the custom configuration over the configuration in the SIM card.
-   For more information, see the :ref:`lwm2m_configuration` section in the LwM2M carrier library documentation.

 Configuration options
 =====================